joinbox/guidelines/node.js/README.md

 ## module & file structure

-this is the recommended file structure for all applications. you may add additional folders if you see fit for them, but please keep it clean.
+This is the recommended file structure for all applications.
+You may add additional folders if you see fit for them, but please keep it clean.

 	/lib/ 				-> appllication code
 	/test/ 				-> application tests